antimof/UxPlay/README.txt

--   **For UxPlay-1.56 and later, if you are not using the latest GStreamer patches from the Wiki, you will need to use the UxPlay option `-bt709`**: previously the GStreamer v4l2 plugin could not recognise Apple's color format (an unusual "full-range" variant of the bt709 HDTV standard), which -bt709 fixes.
+-   **For UxPlay-1.56 and later, if you are not using the latest GStreamer patches from the Wiki, you will need to use the UxPlay option `-bt709`**: previously the GStreamer v4l2 plugin could not recognize Apple's color format (an unusual "full-range" variant of the bt709 HDTV standard), which -bt709 fixes.
 GStreamer-1.20.4 has a fix for this, which is included in the latest patches, so beginning with UxPlay-1.56, the bt709 fix is no longer automatically applied.